 Here you will learn about the general layout of the main screen in Crowdscriber.

 Once you are logged in you will see a sidebar on the left.
-From there you can choose what you want to do.
-This is where you select what you want do in Crowdscriber.
+This is where you choose what you want to do in Crowdscriber.
 There are four main options.
 Don't worry, we'll cover what each of them is for.

 The current selection will be blue, and open as the main window on the screen.